 None of us want to experience the annoyance and expense of dealing with scratches on our cars.
-While some scratches are deep and therefore may need the attention of a professional car body specialist, the majority of minor and simple scratches can actually be dealt with quickly and cheaply by you, the owner.
+Repairing a scratch can be simple or hard depending on its severity.
+Deep or bigger scratches may require a new paint job, which involves colour matching and specific equipment like a Brisbane spray booth and paint gun.
+These scratches need the attention of a professional car body specialist, however; the majority of minor and simple scratches can actually be dealt with quickly and cheaply by you, the owner.

 The team at Elite Paints has put together this simple “How To” guide for repairing minor scratches:

 1. Buy Car Touch-Up Paint Online